 #5 Double check your setup and form

-Lastly but not least, you want to make sure you’re setting up everything correctly and you are using good form.
+Lastly but not least, you want to make sure you’re setting up everything correctly, and you are using proper form.

 Hand placement should be just a little bit wider than shoulder-width apart.
 Make sure your wrists are straight up, not bend backward.

-So lower the bar at a normal speed until it touches your chest, and from there push it up as explosively as you can.
+So lower the bar at an average speed until it touches your chest, and from there push it up as explosively as you can.
 There should be no pause at the bottom of the movement.

 It helps to imagine you are actually pushing yourself away from the bar instead of pushing the bar up.
 Kind of like when you’re doing push-ups.
 Don’t know why that is, but many experienced bodybuilders share this thought.

 Nutrition is crucial when you’re trying to increase strength.